Ellecn/web-boggle/README.md

 # web-boggle

-Quick and dirty web version of the game 'Boggle' (created summer 2020).
+Quick and dirty web version of the game 'Boggle' (created in summer 2021).